Canadiens stun Penguins 2-0 to win qualifying round series

 Carey Price stopped 22 shots to collect his sixth career playoff shutout.
 Montreal will advance to the first round of the playoffs against either Tampa Bay or Philadelphia.

+Three years removed from becoming the first team in a generation to win consecutive Stanley Cups, the Penguins are now just 1-9 in their last 10 playoff games dating to the second round of the 2018 postseason.

+“Listen, it’s a three out of five,” said Pittsburgh captain Sidney Crosby, held scoreless on his 33rd birthday.
+“Anything can happen.
+We did some good things.
+We didn’t do enough.
+Give them credit.
+They played really well.
+Got some big plays throughout the four games.”

-Tristan Jarry made 20 saves in his first career playoff start, including a stellar glove save to thwart a breakaway by Montreal’s Brendan Gallagher early in the third period.
-Pittsburgh’s star-laden lineup, including captain Sidney Crosby, provided little support.
+Jarry made 20 saves in his first career playoff start, including a stellar glove save to thwart a breakaway by Montreal’s Brendan Gallagher early in the third period.
+Pittsburgh’s high-powered lineup, however, did little to provide Jarry with any support.

-Crosby failed to record a point on his 33rd birthday.
-Neither did anybody else for the Penguins, whose consecutive Stanley Cup wins in 2016 and ‘17 seem like an increasingly smaller speck in the rearview mirror.
-Pittsburgh has lost nine of its last 10 playoff games dating to the second round of the 2018 postseason against Washington.
+After taking a 3-1 lead in the middle of Game 3, the Penguins didn’t put another puck past Price over the final 94:26 of the series.

+“We know he’s a great goalie,” Crosby said of Price.
+“I don’t think it was a matter of trying to play around him.
+He did what we expected him to do.
+He gave his team a chance to win and unfortunately we didn’t do a good job of putting pucks in the net or when we got a lead like last game, building on it.”

-His team badly outplayed in the final minutes of a 4-3 loss in Game 3 — a contest in which the Penguins blew a two-goal lead and looked listless as the clock ticked down — Pittsburgh coach Mike Sullivan turned to Jarry in search of a spark.
+His team badly outplayed in the final minutes of a 4-3 loss in Game 3, Pittsburgh coach Mike Sullivan turned to Jarry in search of a spark.

-The 25-year-old was an unlikely All-Star in February thanks to a stellar first half that helped Pittsburgh stay afloat despite a series of injuries to high-profile players, Crosby chief among them.
+The 25-year-old was an unlikely All-Star in February thanks to a stellar first half that helped Pittsburgh stay afloat despite a series of injuries, Crosby chief among them.

 Yet, Jarry had struggled before the shutdown created by the COVID-19 pandemic, losing each of his last four starts.
 He tried to keep sharp while back home in western Canada, using his two English Mastiffs as training partners during the extended layoff.